vitrilo/ReSharper.ReJSTS/README.md

 Available in [ReSharper Gallery](https://resharper-plugins.jetbrains.com/packages/ReSharper.ReTs.R100/)

-- Comartible with Resharper #10 (any Visual Studio)
+- Compartible with Resharper #10 (any Visual Studio)
+- Compartible with Resharper #2016 (any Visual Studio)

 ####Notes
 Fork of "Resharper-ReJs" by Alexander Zaytsev